Has A Family Member Fallen At A Nursing Home In Kentucky Or Ohio?

 - When furniture is moved in the nursing home, making it more difficult for patients to move, or confusing patients with sight-related or cognitive difficulties

-- If water or liquids are left on the floor
+- Because spilled water or liquids are left on the floor

-- Because defective bedrails do not keep patients from falling out of bed
+- Because of defective bedrails that do not keep patients from falling out of bed

 - When steps or walkways are uneven or have suffered damage

 - If a resident is being physically abused by another resident or member of the staff

 - To residents suffering from undiagnosed illnesses or from malnutrition or dehydration

 - If a resident’s mobility devices such as walkers or canes are broken or defective

 - If handrails are unsecured, broken or defective